Tqqn/Tqqn/README.md

 I'm a passionate Java Spigot Developer based in Austria.
 Welcome to my GitHub profile!

+Currently Linux System Administrator/Developer at DDG (DusDavidGames) (Volunteer)

-🌱 I'm currently building my portfolio with new stuff!
+🌱 I'm currently building my portfolio with new stuff, see some of my recent repos!

 🚀 I'm passionate about learning all sorts of new stuff and trying things out :-).